b-brankovics/b-brankovics.github.io/about.md

 # About me

-I am a bioinformatician currently working at CBS-KNAW Fungal Biodiversity Centre.
+I am a bioinformatician currently working at Westerdijk Fungal Biodiversity Institute (former CBS-KNAW).
 Currently working on my PhD.

 I completed my Bachelor and Master studies as a Biologist at the University of Szeged (Szeged, Hungary).